davidly/ff/README.md

     codesign -f -s - ~/bin/ff

 On Linux on WSL, many file attributes are stripped away, whereas on MacOS many attributes are available.

+The Linux folder has a C version of the app.